About this site

 Alternative text (or alt text) for images, and table summaries are added routinely to legislation when it is first published, or when it is reprinted.
 However, this information may not be provided for legislation that was published or most recently reprinted before 11 April 2015.

 Alt text is a brief summary provided for graphics within HTML documents.
-Table summaries give an overall sense of the table.
-Both are largely intended for screen reading technology and are invisible to the general website user.
+Table summaries describe the structure of a table.
+Both are intended for screen reading technology and are invisible to the general website user.
 Neither form part of the legislation, they have no legal effect, and are provided for information only.

 If you come across any accessibility issues, please Contact us.